-If the insurers refuse to change their offer, you can take your case to the Financial Ombudsman Service.
-There are no guarantees that this will work but it is a free and independent service, so if you feel like you have a good case then it could be worth a try.
+If you’re unhappy with the valuation provided by your insurance company, you can file a complaint with the Financial Ombudsman Service who will help handle your appeal.
+There are no guarantees that this will work, but it is a free and independent service, so if you feel like you have a good case then it could be worth a try.

 When you buy a car on finance you may not be the legal owner of the vehicle.
 If you write off a car that is on Personal Contract Purchase, Hire Purchase or Personal Contract Hire, you could find that the settlement figure offered by the insurance company is lower than the amount owed on the car.
 This means that you could be paying for a car that you no longer drive for the remainder of your finance agreement, or that the finance company asks that the outstanding payments are made in full.